 One will experience vaginal soreness whether one had an episiotomy, a natural tear, or even if one did not have both.
 Expect this soreness to last anywhere from a day to a few weeks.

-- Let one’s doctor or midwife know if one’s experience any sudden increase in bleeding or if the blood one is passing suddenly becomes bright red.
+- Let one’s doctor or midwife know if one’s experiences any sudden increase in bleeding or if the blood one is passing suddenly becomes bright red.

 - Sit on a pillow or even a padded ring.